 Adenoviruses are commonly acquired by contact with secretions (including those on fingers of infected people) from an infected person or by contact with a contaminated object (eg, towel, instrument).
-Infection may be airborne or waterborne (eg, acquired while swimming).
-Asymptomatic respiratory or GI viral shedding may continue for months, or even years.
+Infection may be airborne or waterborne (eg, acquired while swimming in lakes or in swimming pools without adequate chlorine).
+Asymptomatic respiratory or gastrointestinal viral shedding may continue for months, or even years.

-Rare adenoviral syndromes in infants include severe bronchiolitis (see Bronchiolitis) and pneumonia.
+Rare adenoviral syndromes in infants include severe bronchiolitis and pneumonia.
 In closed populations of young adults (eg, military recruits), outbreaks of respiratory illness may occur; symptoms include fever and lower respiratory tract symptoms, usually tracheobronchitis but occasionally pneumonia.

 Nonrespiratory adenoviral syndromes include hemorrhagic cystitis, diarrhea in infants, and meningoencephalitis.

 Most patients recover fully.
 Even severe primary adenoviral pneumonia is not fatal except for rare fulminant cases, predominantly in infants, military recruits, and immunocompromised patients.

 Laboratory diagnosis of adenovirus infection rarely affects management.
 During the acute illness, the virus can be isolated from respiratory and ocular secretions and frequently from stool and urine.
 A 4-fold rise in the serum antibody titer indicates recent adenoviral infection.